SummerSlam (2025): Preliminary matches

 Next, Raquel Rodriguez and Roxanne Perez defended the WWE Women's Tag Team Championship against Alexa Bliss and Charlotte Flair.
 During the match, as Flair applied the Figure Eight Leglock on Rodriguez, Bliss attempted to attack Rodriguez, who evaded Bliss, causing Bliss to accidentally strike Flair.
 In the closing moments, Flair performed a big boot on Rodriguez and Bliss performed a Sister Abigail DDT on Perez to win the title.

 After that, Sami Zayn took on Karrion Kross (accompanied by Scarlett).
 During the match, Zayn performed a Blue Thunder Bomb on Kross.
 Scarlett tossed a pipe at Zayn's feet and a conflicted Zayn grabbed it, ready to strike Kross with it, however, Zayn refused and Kross rolled up Zayn for a nearfall.
 In the closing moments, Zayn then performed an Exploder Suplex and a Helluva Kick on Kross to win the match.
 This was the final WWE appearance for both Kross and Scarlett before their contracts expired on August 11.

 In the fourth match, Tiffany Stratton defended the WWE Women's Championship against Jade Cargill.
 During the match, Cargill performed Jaded on Stratton, who placed her foot on the middle rope to void the pin attempt.
 In the end, as Cargill attempted Jaded from the middle rope, Stratton countered and performed the Prettiest Moonsault Ever on Cargill to retain the title.

 In the penultimate match, Jelly Roll and Randy Orton took on Drew McIntyre and Logan Paul.
-During the match, Paul performed a Frog Splash on Roll through the announce table.
+During the match, Paul performed a Frog Splash on Jelly Roll through the announce table.
 In the end, Orton performed an RKO on McIntyre, only for Paul to send Orton into the ringpost.
-Paul performed a Frog Splash on Roll to win the match.
+Paul performed a Frog Splash on Jelly Roll to win the match.